Bocz3k/auto-edge/README.md

 First, install the pyautogui module using command `pip install pyautogui` in command promt then open main.py

 # How to run?
-Download latest release then unpack .zip file and run autoEdge.exe
+Download latest release then unpack .zip file and run auto-edge.exe